 Keep in mind that it may take a few days for your application to be received by mail, so your submission date will be marked later than the date when you sent it.
 The New Jersey SNAP benefits application is available for download in the following languages:

-How to Apply for SNAP In-Person in New Jersey
+Applying for SNAP In-Person in New Jersey

 To apply for SNAP benefits in person, download the application from the state portal in the language of your preference.
 Then, fill it out and bring it to your county agency in person.
 Beforehand, make sure that you check your agency’s business hours before visiting it.